NicodemusGurion/nicodemusgurion.github.io/_posts/2023-05-27-The Trinity Doctrine in the Bible.md

 title: The Trinity Doctrine in the Bible
 tags: [Trinity, Arianism, Deity of Christ]
 ---
+The Trinity Doctrine is probably the most misunderstood and attacked Christian doctrine.
+It is firmly rooted in the Bible.
+Here is a list of scriptures that prove or support the trinity doctrine along with explanations.
+This list will be continually expanded.

 # The Trinity, Definitions and common misunderstanding

 The Christian doctrine of the Trinity is the central doctrine concerning the nature of God, which defines one God existing in three coequal[^coequal], coeternal[^coeternal], consubstantial[^cosubstantial] divine persons: God the Father, God the Son (Jesus Christ) and God the Holy Spirit, three distinct persons (hypostases) sharing one essence/substance/nature (homoousion).
 In this context, one essence/nature defines **what** God is, while the three persons define **who** God is.
 Since what someone is and who someone is are two distinct concepts there is no contradiction in the idea tgat God is one essence with three persons.